danyim/yotta-url/README.md

 > _Yotta_ is the largest decimal unit prefix in the metric system, denoting a factor of 10 or 1000000000000000000000000

-URL shortening is _so yesterday_.
-What if we instead lengthened a URL to a wall of hashed text? yotta-url will take your URL and expand it to the maximum allowable length (2083 characters for IE)
+URL shortening is _so_ yesterday.
+What if we instead lengthened a URL into a wall of hashed text? yotta-url will take your URL and _expand_ it to the maximum allowable length (2083 characters for IE)

 The engine features a complete, [cryptographically](https://en.wikipedia.org/wiki/RC4#Key-scheduling_algorithm_.28KSA.29)-[sound](https://en.wikipedia.org/wiki/RC4#Pseudo-random_generation_algorithm_.28PRGA.29) [hashing function](https://en.wikipedia.org/wiki/Merkle%E2%80%93Damg%C3%A5rd_construction) that will turn your run-of-the-mill `http://google.com` query into...